Rei-SwitchBot/faq/en-us/Meter.md

 ---
 ### How to use Meter as a trigger in IFTTT

-Step 1: Turn on the Cloud Service for the SwitchBot Meter on the app.
+Step 1: Turn on the Third-party Service for the SwitchBot Meter on the app.

 (Make sure that the SwitchBot Hub Mini is connected to the Internet.)